alievgithub/aliev_github/README.md

 # aliev_github
-MIPT System Analysis and Management student
+MIPT and RANEPA System Analysis and Economics student